sophiecchen/personal-website/work/ctf-walkthroughs/README.md

 # CTF Walkthroughs

 These are walkthroughs for the various CTFs and CTF-esque exercises that I have completed.
+I _highly_ recommend you trying these challenges yourself first before reading.

 <table data-view="cards"><thead>
   <tr><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody>